Utkar5hM

 Uartlite

-As said above, we decided to use Uartlite to send and receive data to/from the hosts while polling with the Emaclite driver for the packets from the external world.
-It was essential to realize a significant skill issue of the MicroBlaze architecture, particularly its inability to support multithreading and the existing use of polling mode in other drivers such as EmacLite.
+We used Uartlite to send and receive data to/from hosts while polling with the Emaclite driver for packets from the external world.
+The MicroBlaze architecture doesn’t support multithreading, and polling mode is used in other drivers.

-So, we set up interrupts with Uartlite drivers for transmission (from hosts) while packet reception happens in polling.
+We set up interrupts with Uartlite drivers for transmission (from hosts), while packet reception happens in polling.

 block diagram